ethan-campbell/WASSAIL/README.md

 > [!CAUTION]
 > It is vitally important to keep boolean switches throughout the notebook set to their default provided values (usually `False`) to prevent undesired execution of data download or processing routines by worker jobs.

 14. The cell **"Lagrangian parcel model"** is the main model code, which is documented with in-line comments and described thoroughly in the accompanying paper.
+You can run this cell within the Jupyter notebook to initialize a one-off, one-year model run, such as for testing purposes.
+But generally you will not need to run this cell directly.
+Instead, model runs will be triggered in subsequent cells by launching "worker" scripts, as described above.

 > [!NOTE]
 > Some key information about the model code:
-> - *You can run this cell within the Jupyter notebook to initialize a one-off, one-year model run, such as for testing purposes.
-But generally you will not need to run this cell directly.
-Instead, model runs will be triggered in subsequent cells by launching "worker" scripts, as described above.*
 > - *The first few sections of the cell contain option switches, inputs, and some model settings.
 Reference the in-line comments for more details.
 If changing anything in this cell, keep in mind that it will impact "worker" calibration or free runs launched later in the notebook.*
 > - *One useful feature is that the model saves output netCDF files every 7 days, by default, in `Data/Processed/wassail_output_free/<YEAR>/`.
 The model can be initialized from an output file by setting `restart_from_output = True` and specifying `restart_file`.*
 > - *The model code includes an in-development "lock-up" parameterization that limits the snow available for wind transport over time after deposition; this functionality is turned off by default and is not described in the paper.*